Y Wladfa: First settlers 1865

 Towards the end of 1862, Captain Love Jones-Parry and Lewis Jones (after whom Trelew was named) left for Patagonia to decide whether it was a suitable area for Welsh emigrants.
 They first visited Buenos Aires where they held discussions with the Interior Minister Guillermo Rawson then, having come to an agreement, headed south.
 They reached Patagonia in a small ship named the Candelaria, and were driven by a storm into a bay which they named Porth Madryn, after Jones-Parry's estate in Wales.
 The town that grew near the spot where they landed is now named Puerto Madryn.
 On their return to Wales they declared the area to be very suitable for colonization.

-On 28 July 1865, 153 Welsh settlers arrived aboard tea clipper Mimosa.
+On 28 July 1865, 153 Welsh settlers arrived aboard the clipper ship Mimosa.
 The Mimosa settlers, including tailors, cobblers, carpenters, brickmakers, and miners, comprised 56 married adults, 33 single or widowed men, 12 single women (usually sisters or servants of married immigrants), and 52 children; the majority (92) were from the South Wales Coalfield and English urban centres.
 There were few farmers.
 This was rather unfortunate, particularly when they discovered that the attractions of the area had been oversold and they had landed in an arid semi-desert with little food; they had been told that the area was like lowland Wales.
 At the coast there was little drinking water, and the group embarked on a walk across the parched plain with a single wheelbarrow to carry their belongings.
 Some died and a baby, Mary Humphries, was born on the march.
 John Williams was the only colonist with any form of rudimentary medical skill.
 So disheartened were some settlers, they requested that the British Government settle them on the Falkland Islands.
 However, this request was ignored.

 Once they reached the valley of the Chubut River, their first settlement was a small fortress on the site which later became the town of Rawson, now the capital of Chubut Province.
 This was referred to as Yr Hen Amddiffynfa ('The Old Fortress').
 The first houses, constructed from earth, were washed away by a flash flood in 1865, and new houses of superior quality were built to replace them.
 The floods also washed away crops of potatoes and maize.
 The rainfall in the area was much less than the colonists had been led to expect, leading to crop failures.